top of page

 Herbal Support

-Lymphatic herbs gently stimulate flow, reduce inflammation, and help the body clear waste — but it is very important not to self-prescribe or select single herbs blindly.
+Lymphatic herbs gently stimulate flow, reduce inflammation, and help the body clear waste.
+However, it is very important not to self-prescribe or select single herbs blindly.
 The lymphatic system is delicate, and the wrong herbs, the wrong combinations, or improper dosing can create detox reactions that overwhelm the body.

 Some lymph-supportive herbs may include (but are not limited to):